Forth

 - avoid using

-.
-For example, you usually can use loops and branches outside of column defintions (: ... ;
+.s,if,loop.
+For example, loops and branches cannot be used outside of column defintions (: ... ;)

 1.2.
 Forth: miscellaneous